CreateAndFake/CreateAndFake/docs/CONTRIBUTING.md

 Signed-off-by: FirstName LastName <email@mail.com>
 ```

-This can be accomplished manually or by using the -s or --signoff when committing.
-This is confirming that you've read DCO and agree with it, which can be found at https://developercertificate.org/ or read below:
+This can be accomplished manually or by using -s or --signoff when committing.
+Github can verify this signature with your GPG key, which you can learn about [here](https://help.github.com/articles/signing-commits-with-gpg/).
+By signing off your commits to this repository, you're confirming that you've read DCO and agree with it, which can be found at https://developercertificate.org/ or read below:

 ```